jmpounders/uml_engy_5050/_sources/projects/transport.txt

 ~~~~~~

 1. Derive the :math:`S_N` sweep equations for both forward (:math:`\mu_m > 0`) and backward (:math:`\mu_m < 0`) directions.
 You may assume one energy group, and the scattering and fission sources should be represented by a single variable (e.g., :math:`q_{m,i}`).
 2. Implement a function (in either Matlab or Python) that solves the :math:`S_N` sweep equations.
 The function should accept mesh and cross section data structures (see the framework notes below) and return the a vector array consisting of the *scalar* flux in each spatial cell.
 Use the group-2 core cross sections provided to you.
+This function should solve the *within-group* transport equation.
+In other words, assume that you have a known, given source term that takes the place of the scattering and fission sources.
+This is effectively a one-group, fixed-source transport sweep with no fission or scattering.
+(See details below for guidance on implementing this function.)
 3. TBA

 Part 2